codeforkjeff/S275_ETL/README.md

   the tables can be found in `report_teacher_mobility.sql`

 # Generated Tables

+Note that AcademicYear values are based on the "end year": e.g. 2016 means 2015-2016.

 `Dim_Staff` - dimension table for staff person for a given year, county, and district.